 Bryce Canyon Offers Full Park Access with COVID-19 Precautions in Place

-Following the guidance of state and local public health authorities, Bryce Canyon is increasing recreational access and services.
-The National Park Service (NPS) is working service-wide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
+The National Park Service (NPS) is working service-wide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic.
+Please read below for more information on current park operations.

 Current Park Information